brooksrog8/blog/src/posts/portableEx.md

 ![alt text](image-18.png)

-Here is an example of a PE file.
+Here is what a PE file looks like in a hex editor.

 It starts with the "magic" MZ or 0x5A4D, these are the initials of the PE designer Mark Zbikowski.
-This is important to know because every exe will begin with this sequence, also  the E1fa at 0x40, which is a DWORD offset to a new PE header that includes PE\0\0.
+This is important to remember because every exe will begin with this sequence, also  the E1fa at 0x40, which is a DWORD offset to a new PE header that includes PE\0\0.
 ![alt text](image-16.png)